The last tattered remnants of the Cuban nuclear program.

 R was talking about underworlds – figurative, mythical and literal – as we approached the massive drain.
 “Xibalba,” he whispered, peering over the edge into a deep, mossy chasm that looked as though it could be the very navel of the earth.

 There was a sudden buzzing noise, and the drone was airborne – motors whirring, gyroscopes spinning, stabilising, self-correcting, as it got a feel for the Welsh air.
 On the drive up here, B had been talking about urban space and frontiers; he’d said how public space was becoming politicised, covertly privatised, and how the next battle would be fought in vertical dimensions.
 Drinking beer at our campfire he’d gone further still, suggesting that drones were more than just technologically or politically significant, but moreover, an anthropological milestone; that in relaying live footage via cameras, even sound, it was the first time humans were able to remotely pilot their own senses – their consciousness – into the skies with unlimited freedom to soar.

 His drone rose just a few feet above the ground before it developed a consciousness of its own.
 The hovering device suddenly banked and veered, away from the water, flying at high speed into a neighbouring field.
 The wind carried it in its belly… and it disappeared into the trees of a nearby paddock.

-When the Outlaw located his drone it was chipped and scuffed, one rotor short of a blade.
+When B located his drone it was chipped and scuffed, one rotor short of a blade.
 It wouldn’t fly again this trip… and once again our well-laid plans went up in smoke.

 Manufacturers sell drones with the coordinates of ‘no-fly zones’ built in, he explained.
 Airports, military bases, try flying a private drone over one of these and it’ll more than likely disobey you.
 There was a nuclear power station just outside Trawsfynydd – and at Llyn Celyn, the drone had wasted no time in getting as far away from it as possible.